 The Chairman and the chairmen of the Audit Committee, Remuneration Committee, Nomination Committee and any other committees (as appropriate) attend the AGM and other relevant general meetings to answer questions raised by the shareholders.
 In their absence, the Chairman shall invite another member of the committees to attend.
 These persons will be available to answer questions at the AGM.
 The external auditors are also invited to the AGM to answer questions about the conduct of the audit, the preparation and content of the auditors' report, the accounting policies and auditor independence.

-The Directors' attendance of AGM 2020 is as follows:
+The Directors' attendance of AGM 2021 is set out on page 31 of this report.